Hawaii Locals Want Fewer Tourists But Here’s The Problem

 This isn’t isolated anger from a few people.
 This is years of frustration boiling over like lava finding new channels to flow.

-Tourism brought in $20.7 billion in visitor spending in 2024.
-That money supports roughly 216,000 jobs across the state.
-It accounts for nearly 20% of Hawaii's entire GDP.
+Tourism generated $21.75 billion in visitor spending in 2025 and supports roughly 200,000 jobs.
+It accounts for nearly a quarter of Hawaii’s entire GDP.
 Without tourism, our economy would collapse overnight.

 Let me tell you about a morning last summer that I’ll never forget.